Wainwright Stampede Association

 Steel

-Old chutes and pens were torn down and replaced with new steel ones.
+Old chutes & pens were torn down & replaced with new steel ones.

 More Improvements